After Kunduz rout, Afghan army and police blame each other

 “I wanted to go ahead and fight, but when we are surrounded, help won’t arrive and you get killed.”

-Ghani recognizes his forces have struggled, and spoke on Thursday of the need to improve coordination and decision making and to root out corruption.
+Ghani recognises his forces have struggled, and spoke on Thursday of the need to improve coordination and decision making and to root out corruption.
 Low morale is another key challenge.

 “When people get phone calls and say ‘abandon’, that weakens morale.
 Morale is a fundamental issue and (to improve it is) one of our main tasks,” he told reporters in Kabul.